Nevermind (Friday Night Lights): Plot

 Jason (Scott Porter) is annoyed upon learning that his Nevermind CD is missing.
 Despite his mother's protests, he decides to go to a record store to buy a new copy, despite being four miles away.
 There, he grabs the CD and runs into Lyla (Minka Kelly).
 They share a flirtatious conversation, and then go to his house to have sex, but Jason's disability prevents him due to an erectile dysfunction.

 Tami (Connie Britton) tells Tim (Taylor Kitsch) that he needs to improve his falling grades, as he will be deemed unsuitable to play for the upcoming games.
 She assigns Landry (Jesse Plemons) in helping Tim to pass his English class, as he needs to deliver an oral report on Of Mice and Men.
 Tim is uncooperative, and makes Landry read the book to him as he does not want to read.
-Even when he understands the plot, Tim does not open over the film's themes to his own life, causing Landry to storm off.
+Even when he understands the plot, Tim does not open over the book's themes to his own life, causing Landry to storm off.
 Eric (Kyle Chandler) scolds Tim for his behavior, telling him that he needs to improve if he wants to remain in the team.
 Later, Tim visits Landry during a performance of his Christian metal band, Crucifictorious, telling him that he passed with a B−.

 Matt (Zach Gilford) is surprised when his father, Henry (Brent Smiga), returns from Iraq for two weeks.
 While Henry is supportive of Matt's football career, he maintains his position that his time at Iraq is not over.
 Henry is also annoyed by Lorraine (Louanne Stephens), especially after she accidentally causes a small fire.
 They take her to the doctor, where Henry wants to send her to a new home, but he is not planning on staying to be Matt's legal guardian.
 He is trying to get Matt move to Oklahoma to live with his aunt, disillusioning Matt of his father's changed behavior.
-This causes Matt to almost cost a game with the Panthers, forcing Eric (Kyle Chandler) to replace him in order to ensure a Panthers win.
+This causes Matt to almost cost a game for the Panthers, forcing Eric (Kyle Chandler) to replace him in order to ensure a Panthers win.

 Jason asks Tami for advice about his possible reunion with Lyla, to which she says that "there is no weakness in forgiveness."
 That night, Lyla sneaks into his bedroom and professes her love for him, to which Jason responds by kissing her.
 In the aftermath of the game, Matt and Henry get into a conflict at the parking lot.
 Matt refuses to leave with his father and is allowed to leave with the Taylors.
 Matt confides in Eric that he hates his father, and Eric asks him not to commit that mistake.
 Matt returns home, finding Henry tending Lorraine as he puts her in the bed.